square-computersetup/square-computersetup.github.io/_pages/chrome.md

   overlay_color: "#333"
 ---

-_Let's get your ChromeOS device setup!_
+__Let's get your ChromeOS device setup!__

 Press the __power__ button at the top-right corner of the keyboard:

 {% include figure url="/assets/images/pixelbookgo-power.jpg" image_path="/assets/images/pixelbookgo-power.jpg" caption="(if you have a ChromeBox the power button is on the device and not the keyboard)" %}

-Connect your device to a wireless network (either your home WiFi or the Square office) with Internet access.
+Connect your device to a wireless network (either your home WiFi or the Block office) with Internet access.

 Your device should indicate that it is __Managed by squareup.com__: